-We’ve pulled together a diverse list of day trips from Rochester, NY within two hours of home–perfect for quick getaways!
+We’ve pulled together a list of fun things to do around Rochester for adults and families within two hours of home–perfect for quick getaways.

 Here are a few unusual Finger Lakes, Western New York and Rochester-area roadside attractions that make for an interesting day trip.

 62. 33 Roadside Waterfalls

 Our roadside waterfalls near Rochester are spectacular, and for some, you do not need to get out of your car.
 Impressive waterfalls are not all buried in dark ravines accessible only by difficult trails.

 Rochester’s Memorial Art Gallery has an extensive permanent collection, an incredible variety of traveling exhibitions, & a well-rounded calendar of events.

 Brighton Town Park is surprisingly serene, despite it being bordered on one side by office buildings and across the pond by a major expressway.

 Great Embankment Park has a small sitting area, a few benches, a small boat launch and a dock great for fishing; perfect to start your trip along the canal.

 Take a closer look at these Rochester citizen science opportunities and see how you can get involved!
 “Never doubt that a small group of thoughtful, dedicated citizens can change the world; indeed, it is the only thing that ever has.”

 67. Thomas Creek Wetlands Walk